trytouca/trytouca/docs/legal/terms.md

 You can remove your content by deleting it.
 However, in certain instances, some of your content \(such as Content you submit to teams you do not own\) may not be completely removed and copies of your content may continue to exist on Touca.
 We’re not responsible or liable for the removal or deletion of \(or the failure to remove or delete\) any of your content.

-### Eligibility
+## Eligibility

 To use the Service and Websites you must be, and represent and warrant that you are, at least 13 years of age and competent to agree to these Terms.
 If Touca has previously prohibited you from accessing or using the Service and Websites, you are not permitted to access or use the Service and Websites.

-### Intellectual property rights
+## Intellectual property rights

 Touca and its licensors exclusively own Touca, including all associated intellectual property rights.
 You acknowledge that Touca is protected by copyright, trademark, and other laws of the United States and foreign countries.
 You agree not to remove, alter or obscure any copyright, trademark, service mark or other proprietary rights or notices incorporated in or accompanying Touca.

 Touca grants you a limited, non-exclusive, non-transferable license to view, copy, and display Touca solely in connection with your permitted use of Touca.

-### Disclaimer
+## Disclaimer

 Your use of the Service is at your sole risk.
 The Service is provided on an "AS IS" and "AS AVAILABLE" basis.
 The Service is provided without warranties of any kind, whether express or implied, including, but not limited to, implied warranties of merchantability, fitness for a particular purpose, non-infringement or course of performance.

 Touca, its subsidiaries, affiliates, and its licensors do not warrant that a\) the Service will function uninterrupted, secure or available at any particular time or location; b\) any errors or defects will be corrected; c\) the Service is free of viruses or other harmful components; or d\) the results of using the Service will meet your requirements.

-### Governing law
+## Governing law

-These Terms shall be governed and construed in accordance with the laws of the state of California, United States, without regard to its conflict of law provisions.
+These Terms shall be governed and construed in accordance with the laws of the state of Minnesota, United States, without regard to its conflict of law provisions.

 Our failure to enforce any right or provision of these Terms will not be considered a waiver of those rights.
 If any provision of these Terms is held to be invalid or unenforceable by a court, the remaining provisions of these Terms will remain in effect.
 These Terms constitute the entire agreement between us regarding our Service, and supersede and replace any prior agreements we might have had between us regarding the Service.